 Learning To Drive With Learning Difficulties

-I have received and continue to receive, all the finest driving instructor training to ensure the highest standards of driving lessons in Guildford tuition is passed on to you the student.
-I receive regular updates on all driving instructor teaching techniques along with driving lesson planning.
-I am kept up to date on all aspects of driver training which I find invaluable when teaching all my students with Learning Difficulties in Guildford.
+I have received and continue to receive, all the finest Driving Instructor Training to ensure the Highest Standards of Driving Lessons in Guildford tuition is passed on to you the student.
+I receive and continue to receive regular updates on all Driving Instructor Teaching Techniques along with Driving Lesson’s Planning I need.
+I am kept up to date on all aspects of Learner Driver Training in Guildford which I find invaluable when teaching all my students Driving Lessons in Guildford.

 I have been (CRB) Criminal Records Bureau checked and I have passed a Disclosure and Barring Service (DBS) check.
 To make sure that I am in accordance with the (DVSA) Driving Vehicle Standards Agency They search my details against criminal records and other sources, including the Police National Computer.
 I undergo regular assessments to enforce my promise to you that I am providing a service that is second to none.
 I have also under gone a mandatory DVSA Check test.